cosmos/interchain-security/docs/docs/validators/changeover-procedure.md

 Yes.

-Please assign your consensus key as stated aboce.
+Please assign your consensus key as stated above.

 ### Can I set up a new node to validate the `standalone/consumer` chain after it transitions to replicated security?